Skip to content

 But if you’re not running a global call center, Aircall’s pricing may be prohibitive.
 There’s a three-user minimum for each of their plans, which means the cheapest you’ll pay is $90 per month — even if you’re a solopreneur.

 Aircall also charges you more than comparable VoIP solutions.
-For example, if you need unlimited call recordings and AI call summaries, you’d pay a minimum of $150 per month with Aircall.
+For example, if you need unlimited storage for AI call recordings and access to the Salesforce integration, you’d pay a minimum of $150 per month with Aircall.

 Key features of Aircall